+B: ANALYSIS

-B: ANALYSIS The committee member is right to be concerned about the financial viability of the club.
-The gross margin went up, and the net profit margin went down from 20XI to 20X2.
+The committee member is right to be concerned about the financial viability of the club.
+The gross margin went up, but the net profit margin went down from 20X2 to 20X3.
 A higher level of bar sales, assets and investment has failed to see any improvement in the club profitability.

-The gross profit margins have been good, with an increase in the gross profit rate from 39.1% to 45.5% being a big improvement in only I2 months.
-Offsetting both these positives is an 85% increase in the expenses.
-Interest expenses are acceptable but course maintenance expenses and administration have increased significantly.
+The gross profit margins have been good, with an increase in the gross profit rate from 40.6% to 45.0% being an improvement in the last I2 months.
+Offsetting both these positives is a I3% increase in the expenses.
+Interest expenses are acceptable but course maintenance expenses and administration have both increase.

 Most indicators of financial stability have improved.
-The level of accumulated funds has improved considerably from a very poor level of 25.9% in 20XI to 40% in 20X2.
-This is largely due to the \$II0,000 injection of the members' contribution in 20X2.
-The extra capital injected has also caused a marked improvement in short-term solvency with both the liquidity ratio and current ratio well up on poor 20XI levels.
-The quality of the current assets is not as good as it could be - with a large amount in accounts receivable that is taking between 40 and 47 days to pay and a declining rate of stock turnover.
+The level of accumulated funds has improved considerably from a very poor level of 25.9% in 20X2 to 40% in 20X3.
+This is largely due to the \$110,000 injection of the members' contribution in 20X2.
+The ratio of liabilities to assets has also decreased from 74.1% to 59.9%.

+The extra capital injected has also caused a marked improvement in short-term solvency with both the liquidity ratio and current ratio well up on poor 20X2 levels.
+The quality of the current assets is not as good as it could be - with a large amount in accounts receivable that is taking between 45 and 56 days to pay little actual cash, and a declining rate of stock turnover.

 Interest cover has also deteriorated, reflecting the fact that borrowing has increased without extra funds resulting in any improvement in overall profit.

-Stock turnover seems to be a problem area - a stock decline from 4.7 times a year to 3 times a year.
-The age of debtors worsened slightly as well, with members' subscriptions and bar sales accounts on average taking an extra eight days to pay from 20XI to 20X2.
+Stock turnover seems to be a problem area - with a stock decline from 3.2 times a year to 2.5 times a year and increased inventory on hand.

+The age of debtors worsened slightly as well, with members' subscriptions and bar sales accounts on average taking an extra twelve days to pay from 20X2 to 20X3.